cagla-su/Waydroid-Guide/README.md

 - `sudo mv yourfile.desktop ~/.local/share/applications/`
 - After that, you should see an app called **Waydroid-X11** in your applications list.
 You can comfortably start launching waydroid using that shortcut on X11!
 ## Waydroid Hybrid Graphics Setup
 - Waydroid does not run on hybrid graphics (computers with two GPUs) setup.
-So that's why we should make Waydroid use our integrated GPU.
+So that's why we should make Waydroid use the integrated GPU.
-- To do so, execute `sudo nano /var/lib/waydroid/waydroid_base.prop` command in terminal and change these two as:
+- To do so, execute `sudo nano /var/lib/waydroid/waydroid_base.prop` command in terminal and change these two below as:
 ```
 ro.hardware.gralloc=default
 ro.hardware.egl=mesa
 ```
-After saving the changes, close Waydroid by executing `waydroid session stop` command in terminal and try launching it again.
+After saving the changes, close Waydroid by executing `waydroid session stop` command in terminal and launch it.
 The problem should be solved.
 ## Waydroid Internet Connection Issue
 This issue generally occurs from the firewall your system is using.
-- This step is explained well in [Arch Wiki](https://wiki.archlinux.org/title/Waydroid#Network)
+- This step is explained well detailed in [Arch Wiki](https://wiki.archlinux.org/title/Waydroid#Network)
 ## Post Installation
 - First of all, the store application we will be using is **Aurora Store** and not Play Store.
 Do not worry, Aurora Store can install everything that Play Store can.
 - Next, for MicroG configuration, open **microG Settings** app and: